 The surname Carina was first found in Sicily (Italian: Sicilia), the largest island in the Mediterranean Sea, Naples and the southern portion of the peninsula.
 Research shows that records of the Carina family date back to the year 1189 when a member of the Caro family was the Archbishop of Monreale, a town just outside Palermo.

-Important Dates for the Carina family
+Early History of the Carina family

 This web page shows only a small excerpt of our Carina research.
 More information is included under the topic Early Carina History in all our PDF Extended History products and printed products wherever possible.